Collaborating with Machines

 Creative Londoners: What’s the goal with the artBLAB project?

-Michal: Firstly, to show artists we believe in to the world.
+Michał: Firstly, to promote artists we believe in.

 Secondly, to mix audiences.
 For example, usually experimental poets all sit together and they’re together and a separate world.
 Probably it’s the same way for street artists.
 But in artBLAB, street artists meet experimental poets and experimental poets meet street artists.
 It’s just really nice to mix different creatives.
 I was told by street artist Hello the Mushroom that she might be doing a collaboration with poet Tim Atkins.
 That’s exactly what I want to happen: to make artists meet.